MichaelLi91/med3web/README.md

 Three.js is used as some gateway to WebGL renderer.
 The current Three.js version does not support 3d textures, so we use tricky way to build 2d texture from initial 3d texture by linking 2d slices all together as a large tile map.
-This idea (with source codes) can be seen in project [WebGL Volume Rendering](https://github.com/lebarba/WebGLVolumeRendering).
+This idea (with source codes) can be seen in project [WebGL Volume Rendering]

 ## Project documentation